 A key part of being an orthodontist is staying current on developments in technology, technique, and materials.
 Every day, new options are developed and made available: it’s essential I am fully aware of those options and carefully evaluate them to decide if they’re right for our practice.

-Each year I complete many hours of continuing orthodontic education, learning from leading researchers and practitioners.
-This keeps me engaged and constantly challenged as I strengthen and expand what we’re able to offer patients.
+Each year I dedicate many hours to continuing orthodontic education, learning from leading researchers and practitioners.
+This keeps me engaged in modern advancements and allows me to explore new challenges as I strengthen and expand what we’re able to offer patients.

 - American Association of Orthodontists